sdezone/sdezone/README.md

    Dapper, Linq, TSQL Java, Spring Boot, Quarkus, Jpa, Hibernate Mssql, Mysql, Postgresql, MongoDB

-Below graph is just for testing and not correct yet however this will also be updated.
+Below graph is just for testing and not completed yet however this will also be updated.

 ```mermaid
 graph LR